 Of course, having a year to fine-tune our product, making our dream come true being a successful entrepreneur, and making the cryptocurrency community a better place by developing and integrating our project is great in theory.
 In the reality, our team and our investors will be expecting the project to do something else—make everyone rich.

-To do so, our token will be demand, it has to be valuable and, most importantly, it needs to be listed on at least one cryptocurrency exchange.
+To do so, our token will be in demand, it has to be valuable, and, most importantly, it needs to be listed on at least one cryptocurrency exchange.
 Different exchanges will have different requirements for tokens to be listed.
-Our emphasis has been on an exchange like P2B, which does over 1.2 billion in daily trading, launched over 1,000 successful coin projects, and has amassed a reputation based on results and solvency throughout the world.
+Our emphasis has been on an exchange like P2B, which does over 1.2 billion in daily trading, launched over 1,000 successful Token projects, and has amassed a reputation based on results and solvency throughout the world.

-Other notable exchanges we are looking at potential launches are with exchanges like Poloniex which is one of the biggest and most well established exchanges out there, and here is a direct quote from their website: “We don’t have a definitive set of criteria as each project is unique.
+We are also looking to launch on other notable exchanges such as Poloniex, which is one of the biggest and most well established exchanges.
+To quote directly from their website: “We don’t have a definitive set of criteria as each project is unique.
 We listen to the community and select projects that we believe are unique, innovative, and that our users would be interested in trading.
 We also look for products that have strong (organic) market demand.”

 Another major cryptocurrency exchange, Binance, has a team dedicated solely to reviewing applications for new tokens waiting to be listed.
-Most other exchanges will require your token to prove its worth in a similar way.
+Most other exchanges will require the token to prove its worth in a similar way.

-The basic attributes that any coin needs to have if it is to be listed on an exchange:
+The basic attributes that any Token needs to have if it is to be listed on an exchange:

-Coin name: Clearchainlife (CCLC)
+Token name: Clearchainlife (CCLC)

-Coin trading symbol: Our coin and symbol remain unique throughout the inception of the ICO, and upon entry into the IEO stage, we have no need to change the symbol or ticker.
+Token trading symbol: Our Token and symbol remain unique throughout the inception of the ICO, and upon entry into the IEO stage, we have no need to change the symbol or ticker.

-Description of your project and its token: CCLC is the first ever final expense company pegged to BTC at an all-time low, and creates the first ever clear chain contract which eliminates middle-man agents, and offers incentives to policy holders in terms of living longer.
+Description of your project and its token: CCLC is the first final expense company pegged to BTC at an all-time low, and creates the first ever clear chain contract which eliminates middle-man agents, and offers incentives to policy holders in terms of living longer.

-Coin logo: Our logo remains unchanged, and remains originally created by our founding graphic designer Fernando Carmona.
+CCLC logo: Our logo remains unchanged, and remains originally created by our founding graphic designer, Fernando Carmona.

 Launch date: Our IEO launch date is slated for the first week of February 2023.

-GitHub link: Most exchanges will require the source code before they will even consider listing a coin.
-Our coin’s GitHub has been recently updated to reflect the ECR20 transition of our coin.
+GitHub link: Most exchanges will require the source code before they will even consider listing a Token.
+Our CCLC’s GitHub has been recently updated to reflect the ECR20 transition of our Token.

-Source code reviewed by a trusted third party: Again, our experience and 2 founding developers have ensured source code remains flawless.
+Source code reviewed by a trusted third party: Again, our experience and two founding developers have ensured source code remains flawless.

-Compliance fee (in some cases): Some exchanges, in case enough due diligence is necessary, especially since the FTX disaster.
-Our experience has trained us to expect which fees to prepare ourselves for, and having the coin launched as an ICO for over a year has provided the funding we need to prepare for these predictable fees, and costs of launching on any top exchanges.
+Compliance fee (in some cases): Some exchanges, in case enough due diligence is necessary, especially since the FTX disaster, incorporate a series of fees.
+Our experience has trained us to expect which fees to prepare ourselves for, and having the Token launched as an ICO for over a year has provided the funding we need to prepare for these predictable fees, and costs of launching on any top exchanges.

-Be aware in the current crypto market there are many exchanges that are losing credibility, and have already lost their value due to the FTX disaster which was primarily contributed to lack of proper accounting standards in assessing it’s true value, and tracking loan disbursements.
-Here is a list of some of the biggest cryptocurrency exchanges, in terms of trading volume (but be warned these lists are constantly changing every day): Bitfinex, Bithumb, Bittrex, HitBTC, bitFlyer, Poloniex, GDAX, Kraken, Bitstamp, Binance.
+Be aware that, in the current crypto market, many exchanges are losing credibility and have already lost their value due to the FTX disaster, which was primarily contributed to lack of proper accounting standards in assessing its true value and tracking loan disbursements.
+Here is a list of some of the biggest cryptocurrency exchanges, in terms of trading volume (but, be warned, these lists are constantly changing every day): Bitfinex, Bithumb, Bittrex, HitBTC, bitFlyer, Poloniex, GDAX, Kraken, Bitstamp, Binance.

 Financial Plan